 When you have an eating disorder, most of the time some of the simplest things or most common activities can feel disrupted.
 What can make things even more difficult is finding a way to do this in an environment where other people may not understand.
 Or worse still, an environment that fosters negative emotions and behaviours.

-This week is National Eating Disorders Week, and the theme is recovery in the workplace.
 Today, people spend over half their waking hours in an office, so even when you’re trying your best to combine recovery and work, it’s difficult not to get caught in uncomfortable situations.

 These situations can include coping with the stresses of a busy routine, navigating relationships with colleagues, dealing with demands and sudden deadlines, mental and physical exhaustion – the list goes on.
 And as eating disorders can place so much emphasis on control, allowing things to crop up unexpectedly is all part of the challenge.